quentinjamet/quentinjamet.github.io/publications.md

 ## Submitted papers and papers in revision

 1. Fresnay S., A. Ponte, S. Le Gentil, **J. Le Sommer**.
 Reconstruction of the 3-D dynamics from surface variables in a high-resolution simulation of North Atlantic.
 Submitted to *Journal of Geophysical Research*.
 1. Ducousso N., **J. Le Sommer**, J.-M. Molines and M. Bell.
 Impact of the Symmetric Instability of the Computational Kind on oceanic hindcasts at mesoscale and submesoscale permitting resolutions.
-Submitted to *Ocean Modelling*.
+Submitted to *Ocean Modelling*, under revision.
 1. Donat-Magnin M., N. Jourdain, P. Spence, **J. Le Sommer**, H. Gallée, G. Durand.
 Ice-shelf melt response to changing winds and glacier dynamics in the Amundsen Sea Sector, Antarctica.
 Submitted to *Journal of Geophysical Research*, under revision.
 1. Merino N., **J. Le Sommer**, G. Durand, N. Jourdain, H. Goose, G. Madec, P. Mathiot.
 Impact of increasing Antarctic glacial freshwater release on regional sea-ice cover in the Southern Ocean.
 Submitted to *Ocean Modelling*, under revision.